-Steadfast hosts a third party managed Real Estate Credit Fund (RECF or the “Fund”) on its platform.
-RECF seeks to ensure that its investment portfolio is geographically diverse and backed by a broad range of real assets.
+Steadfast hosts the Alternative Real Estate Structured Credit Fund (ARESCF or the “Fund”) on its platform.
+ARESCF seeks to ensure that its investment portfolio is geographically diverse and backed by a broad range of real assets.
 The Fund invests throughout the commercial real estate capital stack, with a focus on senior secured or first mortgage residential and commercial real estate debt in the USA, in addition the fund invests in Triple Net Lease (NNN) real estate.
-In making these investments RECF makes use of the expertise and knowledge of its investment manager.
-RECF has adopted a long-term strategic approach to investing and focusses on identifying value.
+In making these investments ARESCF makes use of the expertise and knowledge of its investment manager, Alternative Real Estate.
+ARESCF has adopted a long-term strategic approach to investing and focusses on identifying value.

 Senior /First Mortgage Loans

 These loans are secured by commercial real estate and have the highest priority in the event of default.
 The loans may vary in duration and can be fixed or floating rate; however, targeted loans are typically floating rate and shorter duration.
 These investments may include whole loans or pari passu participations within such senior loans.

 Due to the property owner providing an equity cushion of typically 30% of the property value, investing in senior/ first mortgage loans represents a lower risk credit profile.

 Typically these properties have tenants with long-term leases and tenants are responsible for property operating expenses such as insurance, utilities, maintenance capital expenditures, and real estate taxes.
 Triple Net Lease investments typically provide long-term stable cash flows from high quality, credit worthy tenants, and as such are low risk and a useful way in which to extend the duration of our credit portfolio.

 Residential Mortgage-Backed Securities (RMBS)